What Is The Preconscious, And What Does It Mean To Me?

 How Therapists Work With The Preconscious

 Often, we have two bits of information or two experiences we could put together to provide us with insights we may never have realized before.
-Both factors may be in your preconscious so that you aren't aware of them at the moment.
+Both factors may be in your preconscious, so that you aren't aware of them at the moment.

 For example, if you're trying to resolve a conflict with your child, your therapist might ask you to try to remember certain childhood experiences.
-Then, they might ask you to remember a time when you faced a similar conflict between you and an adult.
+Then, they might ask you to remember a time when you faced a similar conflict between you and another adult.
 By connecting these memories in your conscious mind, the therapist can help you decipher the differences and similarities between having a conflict with a child and having a conflict with an adult.

 Teaching You Through Your Own Experiences

 Therapists can help you connect memories from your preconscious to the conscious thoughts you're having during the session.
-In this way, they help you activate your mental resources.
-As you move from stored information to conscious thought, you find it easier to make these connections on your own.
+In this way, they may help you activate your mental resources.
+As you move from stored information to conscious thought, you may find it easier to make these connections on your own.